SidhantAl/Assignment4---Chicago/README.md

 ##### Difference

-One student is a girl, her majors are CS and Psychology
+One student is a guy, as opposed to the other 3 girls

-The student that is different will have a different color scheme (lighter) on the page, with more emphasis on the differences.
+The student who is of different gender will have a different color scheme on the page, with more emphasis on the differences.
 The tab for this student will also be colored differently to strike a difference between the other students.

 ##### Choreography